yevgenholomozyi/bemair_exam/README.md

 - You may use online documentation and resources.
 - Do not copy code directly from other sources.
 We value original solutions.
 - Please do not use AI or automated tools to complete the assessment.
 We run plagiarism checks on submissions.
+You can use AI tools as google.
+"E.g. if we do not know how to creat a custom hook you can and should use it to write a prompt e.g. "How to create a custom hook in react"

 ### Questions